UWFront-End-Cert/html200-adopt-a-dog/README.md

 Validated code by using https://validator.w3.org/.

 Eliminated errors and redundant variables.
 Eliminated errors and redundant variables.
-Eliminated most <div> tag for semantic markup
+Eliminated all unnecessary div tag for semantic markup

 ## Authors